junxit/us-congress-bills-113/metadata.md

 - 2013-10-29 — Mr. Young (AK) moved to suspend the rules and pass the bill.
 - 2013-10-29 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6853)
 - 2013-10-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6853)
+- 2013-10-30 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 226.